graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 a Poplar source code or binary file containing one or more "codelets" (code that runs on the IPU).

-For more details writing codelets, please refer to the `Poplar and Poplibs User Guide
+For more information about writing codelets, please refer to the `Poplar and Poplibs User Guide
 <https://documents.graphcore.ai/documents/UG1/latest>`_.

 These operations are added with ``ipu.user_ops.precompiled_user_op``.
-More information about this can be found in the :ref:`api-section`.
-An example of this can be found below.
+More information about this can be found in :ref:`api-section`.
+An example of this is shown below.

 The shared object file must contain an undecorated symbol, that should be declared as below.
 It should add vertices to the graph that perform the